310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 </div>

 {% bubble Keito %}
-*Huff, huff*…!
-W-We've finally made it!
+*Huff, huff…!* W-We’ve finally made it!

 Ugh, Kanzaki took off so suddenly that I didn’t even have time to react — And why to this remote island, anyway!?
 I’m glad I had him install a GPS app just in case any of us got lost, because it would be a disaster if we got separated during this trip!
 {% endbubble %}